ngxs/store/packages/devtools-plugin/README.md

 # @ngxs/devtools-plugin
-Storage plugin for NGXS.
+Devtools plugin for NGXS.
 See [repo](https://github.com/ngxs/store) for more info.